WHY IT is IMPORTANT TO USE A NON TOXIC WAX:

 What is the Risk?

-The toxic impact of fluorinated waxes is further propagated when the wax is cast off from the base of skis and snowboards into the snow pack.
-In the spring, the toxins left by fluorinated waxes either remain in the ground or are carried down to the water table as non-biodegradable, environmentally hazardous molecules.
-PFC and PFOA remain in the environment as persistent organic pollutants, and are not known to degrade by any natural processes.
+The toxic impact of fluorinated waxes is further expanded when the wax is sheared off the base of skis and snowboards into the snow pack.
+In the spring, the toxins left behind by fluorinated waxes either remain in the ground or are carried down to the water table as non-biodegradable, environmentally hazardous molecules.
+PFC and PFOA remain in the environment as persistent organic pollutants, and do not naturally degrade to a harmless substance (1).
 Results of animal studies of PFOA indicate that it can cause several types of tumors, neonatal death, and may have toxic effects on the immune, liver, and endocrine systems.
 This why Teflon is also no longer used in cookware; it is produced by the same process as fluoros (using PFOA) and has been found to be carcinogenic (cancer causing).

 What is the collective impact?

 It may be more than you think.
-If one skier calculates how much wax he or she actually uses and leaves behind on the mountain over a season, it may not amount to much.
-However, according to the National Ski Areas Association, the 2007-2008 ski season had 9.2 million active skiers and snowboarders in the U.S. The NSAA estimates that between 1997 and 2017, the U.S. has had an average 10 million skiers and snowboarders participating in the sport per year.
-That results in more than 1.5 billion pairs of skis and snowboards shedding wax into the snow pack for 30 years in the United States alone.
+If one skier calculates how much wax he or she uses and leaves behind on the mountain over a season, it may not amount to much.
+However, according to the National Ski Areas Association, the 2016-2017 ski season had 9.2 million active skiers and snowboarders in the U.S. The NSAA estimates that between 1997 and 2017, the U.S. has had an average 10 million skiers and snowboarders participating in the sport per year.
+That results in more than 2 billion pairs of skis and snowboards shedding wax into the snow pack for 20 years in the United States alone.
 Fluorinated waxes have been available since the late 1980’s, and if only a fraction of skiers and snowboarders use fluoros, you can see how significant it is.

-As the hazards of toxic waxes become more widely known, environmentally conscience skiers and snowboarders are motivated to find non-toxic wax sources.
+As the hazards of toxic waxes become more widely known and understood, environmentally aware skiers and snowboarders are inspired to find non-toxic wax sources.
 Glide-on Wax is the alternative.
-Rather than toxic chemicals, Glide-on has an inert (environmentally neutral) plasticizer added that enhances its speed, durability, and base protection.
+Rather than toxic chemicals, Glide-on has an inert (environmentally neutral) plasticizer ingredient that enhances speed, durability, and base protection.
 At Glide-on, we are proud to provide an excellent alternative to toxic waxes and believe this will be the wave of the future.